apache/trafficcontrol/docs/source/api/deliveryservices_xmlid_servers.rst

 		"xmlId": "test"
 	}}

 ..
-[1] Users with the roles "admin" and/or "operation" will be able to edit the server assignments of *all* Delivery Services, whereas any other user will only be able to edit the server assignments of the Delivery Services their Tenant is allowed to edit.
+[1] Users with the roles "admin" and/or "operation" will be able to edit the server assignments of *all* :term:`Delivery Service`\ s, whereas any other user will only be able to edit the server assignments of the :term:`Delivery Service`\ s their Tenant is allowed to edit.